pagkly/Zed/Investopedia3/Lorenz Curve.md

 ## Understanding the Lorenz Curve

 The Lorenz curve is often accompanied by a straight diagonal line with a slope of 1, which represents perfect equality in income or wealth distribution; the Lorenz curve lies beneath it, showing the observed or estimated distribution.
-The area between the straight line and the curved line, expressed as a ratio of the area under the straight line, is the [Gini coefficient](https://www.investopedia.com/terms/g/gini-index.asp), a scalar measurement of inequality.
+The area between the straight line and the curved line, expressed as a ratio of the area under the straight line, is the [[Gini coefficient]](https://www.investopedia.com/terms/g/gini-index.asp), a scalar measurement of inequality.

 While the Lorenz curve is most often used to represent economic inequality, it can also demonstrate unequal distribution in any system.
 The farther away the curve is from the baseline, represented by the straight diagonal line, the higher the level of inequality.
-In economics, the Lorenz curve denotes inequality in the distribution of either wealth or income; these are not synonymous since it is possible to have high earnings but zero or negative [net worth](https://www.investopedia.com/terms/n/networth.asp), or low earnings but a large net worth.
+In economics, the Lorenz curve denotes inequality in the distribution of either wealth or income; these are not synonymous since it is possible to have high earnings but zero or negative [[net worth]](https://www.investopedia.com/terms/n/networth.asp), or low earnings but a large net worth.

 A Lorenz curve usually starts with an empirical measurement of wealth or income distribution across a population based on data such as tax returns which report income for a large portion of the population.
 A graph of the data may be used directly as a Lorenz curve, or economists and statisticians may fit a curve that represents a continuous function to fill in any gaps in the observed data.